QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 the detail interfaces related to the links) based on the schedule and stores the allocated resources and its corresponding schedule identifier in a resource database.
-The allocation of network resources requires a variety of data resources, such as network topology information，network resource inventory，current network utilization, etc.
+The allocation of network resources requires a variety of data resources, such as network topology information, network resource inventory, current network utilization, etc.

 -	The Policy Engine’s responsibility needs to be future discussed.